-- 1 Equal pay: means that men and women in the same employment performing equal work must receive equal pay, as set out in the Equality Act 2010. - 2 Gender pay gap: is a measure of the difference between the median hourly earnings of men and women across an organisation or the labour market.
+- Equal pay: means that men and women in the same employment performing equal work must receive equal pay, as set out in the Equality Act 2010. - Gender pay gap: is a measure of the difference between the median hourly earnings of men and women across an organisation or the labour market.
 It is expressed as the difference between men's earnings and women's earnings as a percentage of men's earnings.

 It is unlawful to pay women less than men for performing equal work, but it is not unlawful to have a gender pay gap.
-Rothamsted Research ensures that we do not engage in practices that breach equal pay legislation.
-Gender equality is an issue that we take extremely seriously at Rothamsted, by aiming to go beyond legislative compliance.
-Addressing our gender pay gap is a key part of this approach for us.
+Rothamsted Research does not engage in practices that breach equal pay legislation.
+Gender equality is an issue that we take extremely seriously at Rothamsted, and we aim to go well beyond simple legislative compliance.
+Addressing our gender pay gap is a key part of this approach.